 Your pain management team will work with you to map out a treatment plan tailored to your specific needs.
 Successful pain management aims to:

 Lessen the pain Improve functioning Enhance your quality of life

 These are considered the hallmarks of pain management and “best practices.”In some cases, pain is best managed using a combination of treatments.
 This is referred to as a “multi-modality” approach.
 For example, your healthcare provider may prescribe a medication along with activities to reduce stress (e.g., yoga, deep-breathing exercises).
 To improve daily functioning, specific therapies may be suggested to increase muscle strength and flexibility, enhance sleep and reduce fatigue, and assist you in performing usual activities and work related tasks.

-Because of the amazing reviews we got from all of you, we’ve won a 2012 Top-Rated Award from GreatNonprofits.
+Because of the amazing reviews we got from all of you, we’ve won another Top-Rated Award from GreatNonprofits.
 Check out our profile!
-We’ll be highlighted on the 2012 Top-Rated Page.
+We’ll be highlighted on the Top-Rated Page.
 The Huffington Post, TakePart and Parade Magazine will be referring their readers to check out Top-Rated Nonprofits in November.
-We also received this award in 2011.
-Congrats to everyone who helps make Power of Pain Foundation a success and have helped us grow over the past 6 years.
+We also received this award in 2010, 2011, 2012, 2013,2014 and now 2015.
+Congrats to everyone who helps make Power of Pain Foundation a success and have helped us grow over the past 7 years.